Birthdays are only as good as the last Adele song you’ve listened to recently.

 “How is your mother?”
 I ask her, politely.

-I am the sum of the songs I’ve sung, parts I’ve played.
+I am the sum of the songs I’ve sung, and parts I’ve played.
 The damage I’ve caused.

 “Mum is well” she answered, adjusting her blonde hair.